 }

-This example fetches the cart via REST API and checks if any SKU matches a predefined list.
+This example fetches the cart via the REST API and checks whether any item's SKU matches a predefined list of ineligible SKUs.

 callbacks: {